oliver-almaraz/AbstractDataTypes/README.md

 Since some of my new projects require the use of some of the abstract datatypes for which I had already written some libs, I committed myself to writing cleaner, simpler and self-explaining versions to make them a lot easier to include and use.

 Since these libraries were made for my own personal use, I often **preferred simplicity over abstraction**.
 You therefore might need to modify these libs to either make them match your specific implementation or to make them more abstract, if you consider it's worth the hassle.
-However, I trust they will be adequate for most of the implementations out there.

 ## References
 I used as references for writing these libraries mainly Kyle Loudon's **"Mastering Algorithms with C"** and Richard Reese's **"Understanding and Using C Pointers"**, both published by O'Reilly & Associates.